 Included Vitamins

-The Takeaway: The vitamins list looks almost the same on the surface, but Hiya chooses the most bioavailable form of its vitamins, whereas Flinstones does not.
+The Takeaway: The vitamins list looks almost the same on the surface, but Hiya chooses the most bioavailable form of its vitamins, whereas Flintstones does not.

-Flinstones also includes an alarming amount of Iron, which could lead to iron toxicity if a child accidentally ingests a handful of vitamins.
-Flinstones also is not suitable for those avoiding gluten or animal products.
+Flintstones also includes an alarming amount of Iron, which could lead to iron toxicity if a child accidentally ingests a handful of vitamins.
+Flintstones also is not suitable for those avoiding gluten or animal products.

 Winner: Hiya